mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 The [selection manager](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.selection%28MPS.Editor%2F%29%2F%7ESelectionManagerImpl) handles the selection stack.
 When [extending the selection](https://www.jetbrains.com/help/mps/selecting-text-in-the-editor.html#select-text) in the editor, a new selection object is pushed onto the stack.
 When [shrinking the selection](https://www.jetbrains.com/help/mps/selecting-text-in-the-editor.html#select-text), the selection is removed (pop selection) from the stack.
 The deepest selection refers to the top of the stack.
 To get the current selection, call *getSelection*, to unselect everything call *clearSelection*.
-There are a few different setSelection methods that are explained in the [JavaDoc](https://github.com/JetBrains/MPS/blob/master/editor/editor-api/source/jetbrains/mps/openapi/editor/selection/SelectionManager.java) that work with nodes or cells.
+A few different *setSelection* methods exist that are explained in the [JavaDoc](https://github.com/JetBrains/MPS/blob/master/editor/editor-api/source/jetbrains/mps/openapi/editor/selection/SelectionManager.java) that work with nodes or cells.
 A selection contains the following information and methods:

  - the selection info (*getSelectionInfo()*) that is persisted and is used to restore the selection when the editor is reopened.
  - *canExecuteAction* and executeAction to execute an action for the selected cells.
 The available actions are listed in the enum
 [CellActionType](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.openapi.editor.cells%28MPS.Editor%2F%29%2F%7ECellActionType).
 The different types are implemented as actions in plugin solutions, e.g., the action [SelectLocalHome](http://127.0.0.1:63320/node?ref=r%3A9832fb5f-2578-4b58-8014-a5de79da988e%28jetbrains.mps.ide.editor.actions%29%2F7791284463049070003) calls `#!java editorComponent.getSelectionManager().getSelection().executeAction(CellActionType.SELECT_LOCAL_HOME)`.

-There are a few builtin selections:
+A few builtin selections exist:

 - [EditorCellLabelSelection](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.selection%28MPS.Editor%2F%29%2F%7EEditorCellLabelSelection): a selection for EditorCell_Label cells, that supports ranges.
 A trivial selection in this context is a selection instance where the start equals the end of the selection.
 - [EditorCellSelection](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.selection%28MPS.Editor%2F%29%2F%7EEditorCellSelection): a selection of a single editor cell.
 The caret position is also saved in the selection.